f3rm/f3rm/README.md

 `$CONDA_PREFIX/bin/ns-train`.
 If it doesn't, then you may need to deactivate all conda environments and only activate the `f3rm` environment.

+Our code is tested to work on Nerfstudio versions 0.3.3 and 0.3.4.

 #### 4. (Optional) Install dependencies for robot manipulation code

 Make sure your conda environment is activated before running the following commands.